shhshn/sonish/README.md

 SUCCESS
 ```

+As you can see, the Python snippet runs as C++!

 ## How It Works

 Technically speaking, there is nothing but a Python to C++ compiler (*transcompiler*),
 which works like a Python-ish frontend added to C++.

-The goal of the project, and a major difference from others, is to support only a small but modern subset of Python and C++.
+The project goal, and a major difference from others, is to support only a small but modern subset of Python and C++.
-In that way we benefit from several techniques incompatible with a full Python to C++ compiler.
+In that way, we benefit from several techniques incompatible with a full Python to C++ compiler.

 ## Supported Features